 Follow up Review: Internal Audit completed a review of recommendations from previous reports.
-This review concluded that all recommendations made in year had been fully implemented.
-The Internal Auditor's overall assurance rating for 2021-22 was 'Satisfactory'.
+This review concluded that two out of three recommendations made in year had been fully implemented, with the remaining recommendation in relation to deactivation of IT systems following the resignation of an employee being noted as 'unable to test'.
+This recommendation will be carried forward for testing in 2023/24.

+The Internal Auditor's overall assurance rating for 2022-23 was 'Satisfactory'.

-MLKDC is also subject to independent scrutiny from the NIAO.
+MLKDC is also subject to independent scrutiny from the NIAO, who Audit and Certify the Financial Statements.
 The NIAO is independent of Government and is tasked by the Assembly to hold Northern Ireland Departments and their Agencies to account for their use of public money.
 The Comptroller and Auditor General works closely with the Assembly's Public Accounts Committee which can require Accounting Officers and senior officials to account for their actions in relation to the management of public funds.